RedStraton/redstraton.github.io/templates/overflow/README.txt

-Overflow by HTML5 UP
+Overflow
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Overflow, a single page responsive site template by me, AJ, for HTML5 UP.
+This is Overflow, a single page responsive site template by me, AJ, for .
 As you can tell it's a bit unusual (it was inspired by a flowchart I was working on a few months back), but I think it'd make for a pretty cool portfolio.
 Includes a pop-up gallery, styling for all basic page elements, a handy configuration